EIC BOOK CLUB

 What's Next?

-What do you think will happen next chapter?
+What do you think will happen in the next chapter?
 Make your prediction!
+"I think next chapter will be about Charlie finding a way to get a chocolate bar."

 ~ ~ ~